youwen5/web/routes/writing/+anatomy-of-a-nixos-module.typ

 `config` is an AttrSet of that sets values for arbitrary NixOS options, as defined by default or other custom options.

-If we aren’t declaring any new options, we can omit the `options` attribute, and thus we can directly declare our `config` options in the top level.
+If we aren't declaring any new options, we can omit the `options` attribute, and thus we can directly declare our `config` options in the top level.
 Otherwise, if we are setting `options`, we must set our configuration in `config`.